shawn-nyk/tp/docs/DeveloperGuide.md

 * Similar to listing all companies except user is listing all user profiles items.

-#### Use case: UC22 - Matching skills in user profile to internship requirements
+#### Use case: UC22 - Match skills in user profile to internship requirements

 #### Use case: UC23 - Switch tabs